jmjasareno/MO-IT101-Group28/README.md

 ### Jorge Castro
 Email: lr.jcastro@mmdc.mcl.edu.ph

 Assisted in preparing the employee menu that appears after logging in as an employee.
-This work helped structure the options that allow employees to view their employee number, employee name, and birthday.

 ---